irisedu/iris/packages/latexer/README.md

 - `BUILD_DIR`: Working directory for builds.
 Does not need to be shared between deployments.
 Default is `%TEMP%/latexer`.
 This directory is managed solely by the service and should not be modified externally.
+- `ARTIFACT_DIR`: Directory to place finished artifacts, when applicable.
+  Default is `%TEMP%/latexer-artifacts`.

 Runtime dependencies: